adeleveschetti/ethereum-analysis/README.md

 -> To run, execute bin/xprism or bin/prism

-# Docker

--> We also provide a docker image with our implementation, available at https://hub.docker.com/repository/docker/meivan/bitprism

 # Instructions to run an experiment

 -> To run an experiment from command line, it is possible to write: